How to prepare for job loss

 3. Look for riders on insurance policies

-Some life and disability insurance policies offer riders for an additional cost, which waive premiums if you are unemployed.
+Another way to prepare for job loss is to add riders to your life and disability insurance policies for an additional cost, which waive premiums if you are unemployed.
 A waiver enables you to keep your important insurance protection in force, even when you may be unable to make premium payments.
 Check your policies to find out if a rider is already included.
 If not, discuss your options with your insurance professional.

 What to do when you lose your job